Xceptance/XLT-Packer/README.md

  - your AWS access key
  - the name of a ssh key-pair stored in your AWS account
  - the path to the corresponding private key file
- - the base image on which the new XLT image should be build

-NOTE: The XLT images are based on Ubuntu 16.04 (xenial), so using another base OS (even another Ubuntu) may not work.
-You can also find a list of base images [here](https://cloud-images.ubuntu.com/locator/ec2/).

 We also offer a template to build and publish an AMI for _multiple regions at once_: `packer/amazon_allRegions.json`.
 The image will then be built in the region specified by the variable `region` and is then copied to the regions specified by the key `ami_regions` in the builder configuration.